wauk33/Old-Game_website/README.md

 # Game website
-> The code was created a long time ago when I have been learning HTML and CSS, it is just a little __outdated__.
+> Made during learning HTML and CSS.
+It is __outdated__, not correctly created and has display issues.

 ## General info
 One of my first projects created with HTML, CSS and a little JS.
-Design and idea made by myself.
+Design and idea by myself.

 ## Preview
 https://wauk33.github.io/MyRepo/old%20CSS%20Simple%20game%20website